Skip to Content

 Is Fruit Picking A Hard Job?

-Fruit picking is after all a physical task, so do expect a lot of moving, bending, kneeling, and using your strength a lot throughout the day.
+Fruit picking jobs are after all physical tasks, so do expect a lot of moving, bending, kneeling, and using your strength a lot throughout the day.

-You would also be required to start your day early as farm work begins before the sun rises.
+You would also be required to start your day early as agriculture jobs in Norway begin before the sun rises.
 It does help to be a fit and active person or at least be comfortable with having your body move the whole day.

 You will also have to consider the weather conditions.
 Norway can be quite cold, so expect having to brave the cold while you are working outside.